sjhuang26/thinking-system/README.md

 > TODO!
 Anything in italics is a sophisticated metaphor/construct that requires further explanation.

-Modify the input initial cue with DENSE constructs, find two details, and apply the SPARSE portal ```(detail 1 as new cue) & (detail 2 as new cue)```, which the _multiple-document cycle_ tries to resolve.
+Find two details by modifying the input initial cue with DENSE constructs, apply the SPARSE portal ```(detail 1 as new cue) & (detail 2 as new cue)```, and then resolve the stress with the _multiple-document cycle_.

 - _dense constructs_ include:
   - _first principles_